/r/Training/

 r/Training

-r/Training is a subreddit with 14k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses training, ai, learning, development, and software, and they frequently recommend/review lms.
+r/Training is a subreddit with 15k members.
+The community frequently discusses training, ai, learning, development, and software, and they frequently recommend/review lms, and the most common flair used is question, resource, fun, tool, and article.

 This subreddit is dedicated to learning professionals.
 People who are involved in education in the corporate world as opposed to academia.
 If you're a trainer, instructional designer, e-learning specialist, training coordinator, or have anything at all to do with adult learning, this is a sub for you.
 Note: Posts about fitness or weight training will be deleted and user potentially banned.